patooworld/PWCloud/How-to-Contribute.md

   - **macOS**
     - [Xcode](https://developer.apple.com/xcode/downloads/) and the Command Line Tools, which will install `gcc` and the related toolchain containing `make`
       - Run `xcode-select --install` to install the Command Line Tools
+    - [MIT Kerberos library].
+This should be installed with Xcode, but if this fails install homebrew and run `brew install krb5` to install this.
   - **Linux**
     * `make`
     * [GCC](https://gcc.gnu.org) or another compile toolchain